marksweiss/jekyll-octopod-example/README.md

 * Uses YAML front matter to customize the `podigee` audio player style
 * Customizes the icon in the browsable RSS feed
-* Makes many changes to the sidebar include and layout, including adding a second RSS feed, moving the search box into the sidebar, adding a second Twitter link, displaying different text and displaying a different show log
+* Makes many changes to the sidebar include and layout, including adding a second RSS feed, moving the search box into the sidebar, adding a second Twitter link, displaying different text and displaying a different show logo
 * Modifies the behavior of selected entries in listings to not hyperlink their title text